 Butterfly may, where permitted by applicable law and its customers, also act as a controller with respect to certain Patient Data in connection with its deep learning activities.
 You can find out more about this by reviewing the Butterfly Patient Privacy Notice, which explains how we use Patient Data for such purposes.

-Butterfly has embarked on a compliance project with support from specialist external advisors to address GDPR compliance.
+Butterfly is engaged in ongoing compliance initiatives with support from specialist external advisors to address GDPR compliance.
 Specific measures we have taken, in addition to those described above include:

 Butterfly Network is committed to GDPR compliance and understands the importance of this to its customers.

-EU data protection law prohibits the export of personal information outside of the European Economic Area ("EEA") to non-EEA recipients, unless certain safeguards are in place.
+EEA and UK data protection laws prohibit the export of personal information outside of the EEA and UK to non-EEA and non-UK recipients, unless certain safeguards are in place.

-Butterfly Network is headquartered in the United States, though it offers its Services to customers around the world, including medical professionals located in the EEA and Switzerland.
-Therefore, Butterfly will process personal information that originates from the EEA and Switzerland on its servers and facilities in the United States.
+Butterfly Network is headquartered in the United States, though it offers its Services to customers around the world, including medical professionals located in the EEA, UK and Switzerland.
+Therefore, Butterfly will process personal information that originates from the EEA, UK and Switzerland on its servers and facilities in the United States and Europe by leveraging our Standard Contractual Clauses which include the technical and organizational measures we use to safeguard data.

 When Butterfly contracts with a third party that in any way interacts with Patient Data, Butterfly first requires that these third parties pass a security and risk assessment to ensure they uphold the same standards as Butterfly with respect to personal information.
 In addition, Butterfly ensures these companies are contractually obligated to implement and uphold equivalent security measures to protect Patient Data.

-Our current list of sub-processors is as follows, as our business grows and evolves, the subprocessors we engage may also change.
+Our current list of sub-processors that process sensitive patient information is as follows, as our business grows and evolves, the sub-processors we engage may also change.
 Please check back frequently for updates.